facundocolavini/facundocolavini/README.md

 Here are some ideas to get you started:
 <p>✨Fun fact: I'm in a band called Red Patrol and I'm a the second guitar player... if you're interested, give us a listen.</p>
-- 🔭 I’m currently working on drexler portfolio a project freelance
+- 🔭 I’m currently working on Southern Horizon on Backend project using Node.js , TypeScript and MySql.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...